aocenas/react-sync-tools-hooks/README.md

-# Reagent-hooks
+# React Sync Tools Hooks

 A set of hooks to help with state management and data fetching.
 Main goals are ease of use and incremental composability while building on top of Redux.
-This is a reimplementation of reagent HOCs as hooks.
+This is a reimplementation of react-sync-tools HOCs as hooks.

 ## Hooks: